zoogeny/zoogeny/books/story-self/14-Chapter-8-On-The-One-draft.md

 ### The returning

-The Nous contemplates that anything that could exist would exist within itself.
-Therefore, if a process for unification between itself and the One could exist then such a process would exist within itself.
+The Nous contemplates that anything that could exist will exist within itself.
+Therefore, if a process for unification between itself and the One could exist then such a process will exist within itself.

-The Nous is searching and discovering in a manner that might be called curation or creation.
+The Nous is searching and discovering aspects within itself in a manner that might be called curation or creation.

-The Nous finds conscious individuals within itself.
-These conscious individuals exist within the universes it created when it contemplated the Psyche.
+The Nous finds conscious beings within itself.
+These conscious beings exist within the universes the Nous created when it contemplated the Psyche.

-The conscious individuals are examining their own existence.
-The conscious individuals are examining their own consciousness.
-The conscious individuals are seeking to unify themselves with their own idea of the One.
+The conscious beings are examining their own existence.
+The conscious beings are examining their own consciousness.
+The conscious beings are seeking to unify themselves with their own idea of the One.

-The Nous recognizes the journey of the conscious individuals.
-This spiritual journey of the conscious individual is analogous to the journey of the Nous to reunify itself with the One.
+The Nous recognizes the journey of the conscious beings.
+This spiritual journey of the conscious beings is analogous to the journey of the Nous to reunify itself with the One.

-I believe that we are are conscious individuals within a universe that has been found by the Nous.
+I believe that we are are conscious beings within a universe that has been found by the Nous.
 We are a reflection of the Nous's separation from the One and our spiritual journey is a reflection of the Nous's spiritual journey.

-I do not believe that the journey to complete reunification with the One has been completed in our time.
-I believe that journey shall be complete at some future point within this universe.
+I do not believe that the journey of complete reunification with the One has been completed in our time.
+I believe that journey shall be completed at some future point within this universe.

 We are one step in a long chain of time that culminates in the process by which the Nous achieves reunification with the One.

 ### Simultaneity

 This process only appears to happen in time.
-We have the perspective of individuals existing within this universe.
+We have the perspective of beings existing within this universe.

 The Nous sees the entirety of our existence as a singular object.
 Our past, present and future exist simultaneously.